Graphics Core Next: Compute units

 Four Compute units are wired to share a 16KiB L1 instruction cache and a 32KiB L1 data cache, both of which are read-only.
 A SIMD-VU operates on 16 elements at a time (per cycle), while a SU can operate on one a time (one/cycle).
 In addition, the SU handles some other operations, such as branching.

 Every SIMD-VU has some private memory where it stores its registers.
 There are two types of registers: scalar registers (S0, S1, etc.), which hold 4 bytes number each, and vector registers (V0, V1, etc.), which each represent a set of 64 4-byte numbers.
 On the vector registers, every operation is done in parallel on the 64 numbers. which correspond to 64 inputs.
 For example, it may work on 64 different pixels at a time (for each of them the inputs are slightly different, and thus you get slightly different color at the end).

 Every SIMD-VU has room for 512 scalar registers and 256 vector registers.

+AMD has claimed that each GCN compute unit (CU) has 64 KiB Local Data Share (LDS).